 CNSLDN – Consolidation Loan

-Important things to be considered in NSLDS
+Important things to be considered

-While going through those loans in NSLDS, it is good to note any loans with high interest rates.
+While going through those loans in NSLDS, it is good to note any loans with high-interest rates.
 You might consider them for refinancing with a private lender.

 With student loan refinancing your one or more loans will come under the single private loan and with lower monthly payments and interest rates.